General information and interesting facts about the young lamb

 Standard marinade for lamb

-Lamb seasoning (bought or made by yourself) salt, pepper, garlic, olive oil.
+Lamb seasoning (bought or homemade): salt, pepper, garlic, olive oil.

 Lamb cuts and their uses

-• Shoulder: grill slices; as a roast as it is grown or raised and rolled; Ragout, goulash, possibly Schnitzerl
+- Shoulder: Grill slices; roast as is or boneless and rolled; ragout, goulash, possibly schnitzel

-• Belly and breast: as a roast; like grown or undercut for filling with breadcrumbs.
+- Belly and breast: as roasts; as they grow or undercut for stuffing with bread stuffing.

-• Minced; for pasta sciutta, hash dumplings, patties, roasts, etc. single ribs; grilling; triggered: ragout, stew, goulash
+- Minced; for pasta sciutta, hash dumplings, meatballs, roasts, etc. Ribs individually; grilled; boneless: ragout, stew, goulash

 Lamb for gourmets

-• Frozen meat is of the best quality when it is thawed in the refrigerator and marinated long enough!
+- Frozen meat is of the best quality when it is thawed in the refrigerator and marinated for a sufficient amount of time!

-• Leg of lamb makes a delicious roast when it is cooked slowly in the oven at an extremely low temperature (120 ° C).
+- A leg of lamb makes a particularly delicious roast when it is cooked slowly in the oven at an extremely low temperature (120 °C).

-• Lamb chops are offered with the flavor-defining fat or as loosened stick chops.
+- Lamb chops are offered with the flavor-enhancing fat or as boneless rib chops.

-• The neck of lamb, neck or comb is criss-crossed with delicate fat veins and is often used for stews, stews and ragouts.
+- Lamb neck, throat, or shoulder is crisscrossed with delicate veins of fat and is often used for stews, stews, and ragouts.

-• Lamb shoulder is especially tasty with wine and many spices, slowly braised in the oven at low temperatures.
+- Lamb shoulder tastes especially good when slowly braised in the oven at low temperatures with wine and many spices.

-• Lamb breast, pointed breast is the best thing you can "do" to a stew - especially if it comes from the southern climes.
+- Lamb breast, brisket is the best thing you can “do” to a stew – especially if it comes from southern regions.

-• For many, saddle of lamb or loin chops are simply part of the perfect Easter menu as a garlic-spiked roast.
+- For many, lamb loin or loin chops, served as a garlic-studded roast, are simply part of the perfect Easter menu.